CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the menu to connect Visual Studio Code with GitHub](docs/vscode-connection.jpg)

-## Cloning, commiting and pushing via Visual Studio Code
+## Cloning, committing and pushing via Visual Studio Code
 * Visual Studio code was used to stage all changed files and commit them with an included message directly to GitHub.

 <br>